- Mrs Stannard: Vice-Principal (oversees Careers Education, Information, Advice and Guidance)

 This programme highlights the importance of languages and presents key features of language study in the University of Cambridge.
 Students experience language and literature seminars as well as an undergraduate level lecture, to help give them an insight into university life.

 This is an annual event where students work in form groups to compete against other houses to design, build and promote a new product.
-In 2017, the product was a theme park, and last year, a board game.
 Students must present their ideas to their house, and the winners of each house competition present to the Principal to decide on an overall winner.

 NCS in summer gives students two weeks away from home, where they will take part in activities and learn new skills for their future.
 They will then have another week where they work with their team to help the local community.
 They get to meet new people, learn new skills and make a difference in their area.